Atlanta Wrongful Death Damages Attorneys

 The survival action is brought by the personal representative who handles the deceased person's estate.
 Depending on who the deceased person has chosen as personal representative or who the court appoints, the personal representative might also be the same person who is allowed to bring a "full value of life" action.

 Survivors and personal representatives in Georgia may choose to file both types of wrongful death claims, to file one of the two, or to pursue compensation in some other way, if available.
 Choosing how to pursue these claims is often a strategic decision.
-At The Law Offices of Wayne Grant, P.C., our skilled Atlanta wrongful death attorneys can help you choose the best strategy for seeking damages after a wrongful death.
-Contact us today to learn more.
+At Grant Law Office, our skilled Atlanta fatal accident attorneys can help you choose the best strategy for seeking damages after a fatal accident.
+Contact us at (404) 995-3955 today to learn more.